-It is always a good idea, as well as a courtesy gesture, to warn the refuge manager of your arrival at least one day in advance, but often even more.
+It is always a good idea, as well as a courtesy gesture, to warn the mountain hut manager of your arrival at least one day in advance, but often even more.
 In this way it will be able to organize itself regarding the availability of beds and food supplies.
 You will thus give him the opportunity to welcome you at best.

 The first thing to be clear about is that a mountain hut is not a hotel.

 Often in the most elevated mountain hut there is no mains electricity, nor mains water, nor waste collection, nor internet.

 Indeed, generally there is not even a telephone signal.